deshaw/versioned-hdf5/docs/staged_changes.rst

 ``resize()`` - which is obviously wasteful so it should not be part of a typical workflow.
 Additionally, slabs are cleaned up as soon as the staged version is committed.

-If a slab is completely empty, however - in other words, it no longer appears in ``slab_indices`` - it *may* be dropped.
-This is guaranteed to happen for staged slabs and *may* happen for base slabs too (if computationally cheap to determine).
-Note that nothing particular happens today when the ``raw_data`` base slab, which is a hdf5 dataset,is deferenced by the ``StagedChangesArray``.

-When a slab is dropped, it is replaced by None in the ``slabs`` list, which dereferences it.
-This allows not to change all the following slab indices after the operation.
-The full slab is never dropped, as it may be needed later by ``resize()`` to create new chunks or partially fill existing edge chunks.
+When ``ResizePlan`` shrinks the array, it may cause a slab to no longer be referenced by ``slab_indices``.
+When this happens to a *staged* slab, it is dereferenced from the ``slabs`` list and replaced by None.
+This avoids having to renumber all the following slab indices. **The full slab and the base slabs are never dropped**, even when no chunks reference them anymore.
+The full slab may be needed later by ``resize()`` to create new chunks or partially fill existing edge chunks. ``commit()`` needs the hash tables of the base slabs to deduplicate staged chunks.
+As base slabs are disk-backed, it is cheap to leave them referenced.

 Copy-on-Write (CoW) mechanics
 -----------------------------